zolrath/wemux/README.md

 # Multi-Host Capabilities
 ********************************************************************************
-  wemux supports specifying the wemux session hostname via `wemux name
+  wemux supports specifying the wemux session name via `wemux name
-  <hostname>`.
+  <sessionname>`.
 This allows multiple hosts on the same machine to host their own
   independent wemux sessions with their own clients.
 By default this option is disabled.

-  wemux will remember the last host specified to in order to make reconnecting to the same hostname easy. `wemux help` will output the currently specified hostname along with the wemux command list.
+  wemux will remember the last session specified to in order to make reconnecting to the same session easy. `wemux help` will output the currently specified session along with the wemux command list.

-  Changing hostnames can be enabled by setting `allow_host_change="true"` in `/etc/wemux.conf`
+  Changing sessions can be enabled by setting `allow_session_change="true"` in `/etc/wemux.conf`

-### Specifying Hostname
+### Specifying Session Name
-  To change the wemux hostname run `wemux name <hostname>`
+  To change the wemux session run `wemux name <session>`

     wemux name ProjectX
-    # wemux hostname is now ProjectX
+    # wemux session is now ProjectX
     wemux start
     wemux
     wemux stop
     wemux reset
-    # wemux hostname is now host
+    # wemux session is now host

-#### wemux name *hostname*
+#### wemux name *sessionname*
-    Changes wemux hostname to specified name.
+    Changes wemux session to specified name.

-### Resetting the Hostname
+### Resetting the Session Name
-  In order to easily return to the default hostname you can run `wemux reset`
+  In order to easily return to the default session you can run `wemux reset`
 #### wemux reset
-  Resets the wemux hostname to the default: host
+  Resets the wemux session to the default: host

-### Active Hostname List
+### Active Session List
-  To list the hostname of all currently running wemux servers run `wemux list`
+  To list the name of all currently running wemux sessions run `wemux list`
 #### wemux list
-  List all currently active wemux hosts.
+  List all currently active wemux sessions.

     wemux list
-    Currently active wemux hosts:
+    Currently active wemux sessions:

     1. ProjectX
     2. dont-get-lost
     3. host

-  Listing hostnames can be disabled by setting `allow_host_list="false"` in `/etc/wemux.conf`
+  Listing sessions can be disabled by setting `allow_session_list="false"` in `/etc/wemux.conf`

 # Configuration